 Common title insurance frequently asked questions by homeowners are the following:

 - What does title insurance do for borrowers of loans

 - Who benefits from title insurance

-Another common Title Insurance Frequently Asked Questions is does the title company insure blemishes on title that do not appear on public records of title?
+Another common Title Insurance Frequently Asked Questions is does the title company insure blemishes on the title that do not appear on public records of the title?